 Greater Manchester Good Employment Charter

 But we can do better.
 On average, our businesses are less productive than others in the UK, and even further behind London and the rest of the world, while our public services and voluntary and community sectors face social challenges of increasing complexity and scale.
-And too many of our residents are in low paid and insecure work, unable to fulfil their potential, get a home or provide a secure start for their children.
+Too many of our residents are in low paid and insecure work, unable to fulfil their potential, get a home or provide a secure start for their children.